HSLdevcom/jore4-digiroad-fix-layer-experiment/README.md

 1. Install QGIS.
 1. If you are not using `git`, download and unzip a [copy of this repository](https://github.com/HSLdevcom/jore4-digiroad-fix-layer-experiment/archive/refs/heads/main.zip).
 1. Open `jore4-digiroad-fix-project.qgz`.
 1. Create new linestrings with attributes in the layer `jore4-digiroad-fix-layer`.
+Please use snapping.
+When drawing, start and/or end your linestrings from an existing Digiroad point (junction or end of road).
 1. Upload the new `jore4-digiroad-fix-layer.gpkg` into [`fixes/`](./fixes).

 ## Attributes of new links